 PANEL model has been implemented during the PANEL 2050 project in ten partner regions.
 As an outcome of that there is an existing library of local Training Curriculums, Regional Energy Profiles, Vision, Roadmaps and Action Plans.
-All these documents are available in local languages as well as in English.
+All these documents are available in different local languages (Estonian, Latvian, Lithuanian, Polish, Check, Slovenian, Bulgarian, Romanian and Macedonian) as well as in English.
 It helps to read these documents together with the guidelines, as practical examples of the implementation of PANEL model.
+You can find more information about these documents in chapter 13.